Goldman Sachs Sued by Gay former VP

 Seek Legal Assistance Today

 If you have faced discrimination due to your sexual orientation or other identity markers at work, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.